 Co-director Dr. Bob Campbell works with individuals and couples to increase psychological flexibility and decrease pain.
-He is currently serving as the Chief, Mental Health for the Birmingham (Alabama) VA Medical Center.
-He was previously Director of the Residential Rehabilitation Treatment Program (RRTP) for the Veterans Affairs Medical Center in Tomah, Wisconsin, where treatment is offered for PTSD and Substance Abuse.
+He works with Veterans at Client Care Continuum, a residential care center in Arley, Alabama.
+He previously served as the Chief, Mental Health and Associate Chief of Staff for the Birmingham (Alabama) VA Medical Center.
+Prior to that, he was Director of the Residential Rehabilitation Treatment Program (RRTP) for the Veterans Affairs Medical Center in Tomah, Wisconsin, where treatment is offered for PTSD and Substance Abuse.
 He has special interests in relationship therapy, trauma, and medical issues (e.g., cancer, multiple sclerosis, sleep issues).
 Much of his work has been focused on couples therapy and anxiety reduction.

 Dr. Campbell has served on the Allied Health Staff at Lutheran General Hospital, at the Cancer Wellness Center in Northbrook, and is also a United Methodist Pastor in the Northern Illinois Conference.
 He has previously taught graduate-level courses in Cognitive Behavioral Therapy and Geropsychology.
 He is co-founder and Co-Director of Willow Wellness Center, where he continues to offer workshops and consulting services.

-Dr. Campbell is a licensed clinical psychologist.
+Dr. Campbell is a clinical psychologist licensed in Illinois and Alabama.
 He has earned degrees from Harvard University, The Amos Tuck School of Business at Dartmouth, Garrett-Evangelical Theological Seminary, and the Adler School of Professional Psychology.
 He also trained at the VA Medical Center in St. Louis, has completed Level 3 Training in Gottman Method Couples Therapy, and has advanced training in hypnosis from the American Society of Clinical Hypnosis.